Zainabohlic/Purrfect-Nests/README.md

 2. Create a MySQL database and update the connection details in DatabaseConnector.java.

 3. Run the project and explore the functionalities.

+## Usage
+For detailed information about the project, refer to the [Project Report](path/to/your/report.pdf).